hunter-college-ossd-spr19/project-evaluation-activity-01/README.md

 projects in a file named `sample_projects.md`.
 The `evaluation_template.md` file is a questionnaire to be answered for each project that you evaluate.
 Therefore, you need to replicate the questionnaire for each project, making a copy of it before you start.
-As an exampel if you evaluate a project named `Go` and a project named `sketchy`, you would copy the template into two files named `Go_evaluation.md` and `sketchy_evaluation.md` respectively.
+As an example if you evaluate a project named `Go` and a project named `sketchy`, you would copy the template into two files named `Go_evaluation.md` and `sketchy_evaluation.md` respectively.